ncagle/DNS-over-HTTPS/curl-meeting-2016.md

  - will there ever be a libcurl v8 and what should it look like? (brain storm!)
  - curl quiz!

+## How much does it cost?

+We charge 40 Euro for this.
+That will cover lunch and coffee for two days, and a tshirt!

 ## How do I sign up?

 This has not been setup yet.
 Hold your horses!
-This event will be admission-free.

 ## Who can attend?